CiscoDevNet/terraform-release-skeleton/README.md

-# Release Skeleton for Terraform Providers and Modules via `CiscoDevNet`
+# Release Skeleton for Terraform/OpenTofu Providers and Modules via `CiscoDevNet`

 A collection of files and instructions used to reduce the amount of time needed to publish net-new providers to Hashicorp's Terraform Registry.
 Nothing contained in here differs dramatically from the instructions from Hashi (found [here](https://www.terraform.io/docs/registry/providers/publishing.html)), however, this repository contains some initial files to assist in the scaffolding of the new repository.